German Cockroach Identification and Behavior

 The Basics of German Cockroach Identification and Behavior

-Before you can implement a control strategy, you must confirm that you are actually dealing with a German cockroach.
-While they share similarities with Asian or Brown-banded cockroaches, specific physical traits set them apart.
+Before you can implement a control strategy, you must confirm that you are actually dealing with a German cockroach and not one of the other species found in Ontario.

 Anatomical Markers

-Effective German cockroach identification and behavior starts with a close look at their markings.
-Adult German cockroaches typically measure between 1/2 inch and 5/8 inch in length.
-Their color ranges from light brown to tan, which allows them to blend into wooden cabinets and cardboard boxes easily.
+Effective German cockroach identification starts with a close look at their markings.
+Adult German cockroaches typically measure between 13 and 16 millimetres (roughly half an inch) in length.

-The most distinctive feature, however, consists of two dark, parallel stripes.
-These stripes run from the back of the head to the base of the wings.
-Furthermore, while they possess wings, they rarely fly.
-Instead, they prefer to run across surfaces at high speeds.
+The most distinctive feature consists of two dark, parallel stripes.
+These stripes run from the head to the base of the wings.
+While German cockroaches have fully developed wings, they rarely fly, preferring to run at high speeds instead.

 Nymph vs. Adult Identification